EwilsonS/Evan_Wilson_JavaS1/README.md

   - Checked
     -  something we catch or specify that our code may throw an error
   - unchecked
-    - Erors we cant or dont want ot recover from
+    - Errors we cant or dont want ot recover from
     - We do not have to catach jor specify these `try`-code that might throw an exception
 `catch`- catch err and do domething (message/ recover)